richardanaya/UtilityBelt/README.md

 # utilitybelt

-A CLI tool for interacting with MCP endpoints.
+A CLI tool for interacting with MCP endpoints for CLI based AI agents (like aider)

 ## Usage